Oni-giri/astro-micro/src/content/blog/00-sui-move-for-solidity-devs/index/index.md

 }
 ```

-They define what the object can be, and do.
-Let's explain what they are:
+They define what the object can do, and can be, *unburdened by what has been*.

 ### Key

 The key ability means that the type can have an `UID` in its field, a reference in the global storage.
 This means that the data can persist after the function is called.

 A catch is that if you only have this ability, the object is non-transferable.
 You can transfer it to its owner, but then it's soulbound.

 ```rust
 module examples::key_only_object {